halfhorst/Sigrun/README.md

 * `server-status`: Get the Valheim server's status and hardware usage.
 * `start-server`: Shut the Valheim server down.
 * `stop-server`: Start the Valheim server up.
-* `rise-and-grind`: A synonym of `start-server`....

 ### Discord Interactions

-`server-status`, `start-server`, `stop-server` and `rise-and-grind` are the interactions available to the Discord application.
+`server-status`, `start-server`, and `stop-server` are the interactions available to the Discord application.
 They are identical to the CLI commands.

 ## TODO

-- better datetime handling (e.g. startedAt).
+- Setup permissions in CDK
 - monitor and report active connections.
-- add another game, like Ark.
-- split out the DDB stuff into a separate class, decorate with an http status checker or something.
-- print prettier statuses to Discord with ansi code blocks and rich.
-- add port as a configurable option.
-- CDk changes
-  - remove custom names, just use tags
-  - can I split into separate constructs again, so I can deploy separately?
 - move application id from lambda handler into a secret
-- figure out how to get the required permissions codified in CDK.
-  - Lambda invoke needs VPC, ECS and DDB access.
 - implement the watchdog container for auto-shutdown.

 ## Design

 Originally, the plan for Sigrun was for a persistent bot built from the bottom-up with no Discord wrapper, manually handling the entirety of the discord gateway interaction.
-That was fun to learn but a huge pain in the butt.
+That was fun to learn but a huge painbutt.
 It still exists on a different branch.

-That design was overhauled in favor of something that works _now_, without a mountain of effort, instead of something that is a fun project.
+That design was overhauled in favor of something that works _now_ instead of something that is a fun project.
 The new bot is all serverless.
 It uses a Lambda function to handle all the Discord interactions (the interactions endpoint is rad) and a Fargate service to run the actual game server, with an elastic file system providing persistence.
-This means each game amounts to a Dockerfile that executes a server, and it should be trivial to add more.
+This means each game amounts to a Dockerfile that executes a server, and it should be relatively easy to add more.
 In short, you tell Sigrun you want to start a server and the Lambda function starts a fargate task of the correct family.
 The code is not game-agnostic at this point but it was written with that (mostly) in mind.
 Taking the final step should be minimal work.
 Server information is dumped into a record in DynamoDb and manipulated on startup/shutdown.
 Server information is read from these records and mixed with live fargate data to determine currently running worlds and their IP addresses.
 I found DynamoDb to be much easier than mounting and dealing with server data in EFS (Lambda in VPC == no boto3 for free), and I think it will scale to new features better, too.

 A clear enhancement of this setup is to start a sidecar container that monitors connections to the game server container and automatically shuts down the fargate task when no one is connected.
 The existing infrastructure I've seen do that uses a load balancer for monitoring connections.
-I eschewed a load balancer, so I'd have to find another way.
+I eschewed a load balancer for cost, so I'd have to find another way.

-Note: this ascii chart needs to be updated to include DynamoDb.
 ```
                                                Sigrun
                                              ┌─Stack ─┐                    ┌─World─Server─Stack────────┐